How to Choose a Linux Distro: The Complete Guide

 For transparency, here’s what I use daily:

-- Desktop: Arch Linux and Fedora for cutting-edge features
+- Desktops & Laptops: Arch Linux, Fedora, and Pop!_OS for cutting-edge features

-- Server: Alpine Linux for its minimal footprint and security
+- Servers: Alpine Linux for its rock-solid stability and security

 - Mobile: /e/OS for a deGoogled Android experience